techidaily/site-games-able/source/_posts/decoding-dxvk-and-its-benefits-for-wingaming-enthusiasts.md

  By "translating" old-and-buggy Direct3D code into the more modern Vulkan API, there's a minimal toll on performance (if any).
 At the same time, problematic games with broken graphics or missing features may become fully playable again.

- Since Vulkan is on par with Direct3D 12, and both are much better (and faster) than older versions of Direct3D (as we saw when[we compared DirectX 11 VS DirectX 12](https://www.makeuseof.com/directx-11-vs-directx-12-differences/) ), "translating" old Direct3D games to Vulkan can sometimes improve the game's performance.
+ Since Vulkan is on par with Direct3D 12, and both are much better (and faster) than older versions of Direct3D (as we saw when [we compared DirectX 11 VS DirectX 12](https://www.makeuseof.com/directx-11-vs-directx-12-differences/) ), "translating" old Direct3D games to Vulkan can sometimes improve the game's performance.

  Intel's work on their Arc GPUs is proof of that.
 Intel could try to add support for every single older title in Arc GPU drivers.
 Instead, Intel decided to work on further improving DXVK.
 Initial results from Intel's "experiment" lead up to a 2x boost in performance for older titles, with dozens rendered playable "through" DXVK.